RZID/EZWallet-Frontend/README.md

 # EZ WALLET

 EZ (Easy) Wallet is an application that provides a transfer feature between users.
 This is the frontend service for this app.
 You can see the backend service [here](https://github.com/RZID/EZWallet-Backend/tree/dev).
-Link [website](http://52.204.186.223:44577)
+Visit the following [link](http://52.204.186.223:44577)

 ### Modules
 - [vuex](https://www.npmjs.com/package/vuex)